WOMEN'S HEALTH AND WELLNESS

 At home, work or in relationships women of all backgrounds and ages encounter complex challenges in many areas of their life that are different and unique from men.

 We provide comprehensive mental health care with uniquely tailored sessions designed to articulate angst into tangible goals or alleviate toxic patterns to inspire personal growth.
 Our female clients come from a range of diverse backgrounds: academia, medicine, home-makers, law, sales, and business.
 I have worked with individuals in diverse organizations/industries such as, but not limited to, Google, McKinsey, Salesforce, Morningstar, Apple, Northern Trust, HSBC, Katten Muchin Rosenman, Winston and Strawn, Baker McKenzie, Northwestern University, Depaul University, The University of Chicago, amongst others.

-At CARE Family Consultation, Chicago we address the concerns like:
+We address the concerns like:

 Stress (arising from burnout and/or going through transitions)

 Self-esteem (such as: positive body image or positive self-worth after a break-up)

 Anxiety (including, related to political uncertainty such as undocumented status, deportation of a family member or one's ethnic status)

 Eating disorders (anorexia nervosa and bulimia)

 Trauma (Sexual trauma, rape and assault; psychotherapy with adults who are survivors of child sexual abuse)

 Illness (Parkinson's, Cancer, etc) for patients and caregivers